 You’re squarely in the red here.
 There’s no need settle for good enough when it comes to something as important as your knowledge base.
 When it comes down to it, if you don’t believe that your knowledge base is doing everything in its power to help your teams to work efficiently, you have a serious knowledge problem.
 In a highly competitive landscape full of reasons why a customer may not convert, your knowledge base should not be one of them.

 The first step is admitting you have a problem.
 Beyond not doing you any favors, your knowledge base is actually holding your organization back.
 Let us count the ways it's not working: it isn’t integrated into your workflow, which means that reps have to access a separate portal to get answers on the fly; it’s siloed by team, which leaves individual teams to operate on their own when they could be working more efficiently together; and finally, you’ve admitted yourself that it could do better.
 So do better!

 Your knowledge base already has the potential to be a huge asset to your organization.
-All the pieces are there, they just need to be optimized for success.
+All the pieces are there, they just need to be optimized for success using a knowledge management strategy.
 Think about how an active knowledge base could help your team work more efficiently, communicate with customers and prospects more effectively, and ultimately drive revenue.
 If your knowledge base isn’t empowering you to drive revenue as we speak, it’s not doing nearly enough.

 For more information about how a knowledge management solution like Guru can help you activate your knowledge base, see how some of our customers use Guru to drive success.